Cumulative Games: Who is the current player?: Two-player Cumulative Subtraction

 \subsection{Towards an EGT-type interpretation}

+In this section, we use two-player CS as a way to demonstrate the gap we discussed in the introduction; EGT is general in the sense that we can assign any utility function we want (e.g. some monotone function of both cumulations), and (to avoid distancing us too far from the standard CGT settings) the PSPE will be well defined with a unique outcome.
+Thus, for example, we can generalize the standard CGT model, to add and compare games.
+Note though that this is a first step, and one could envision various ways forward, for example with hidden information or random turns, to generalize {\sc Cumulative Subtraction} further.
+Our model already allows for randomized updates of cumulations, via expected values, as may be convenient for some learning model, although we skip the details of a formalization here.

-In mainstream game theory, each player aims to maximize their own utility.
-We define the {\em self-interest utility} of each player $i$ in a terminal state $(x,(C_1^\T,C_2^\T),p)$ as equal to $C_i^\T$ (more general utility functions will be introduced in Section~\ref{sec:cumgame}).
-Therefore, every ruleset $\s$ together with a grounded position $(x,(C_1,C_2),p)$, and a utility function, induces an Extensive Form Game.
-To decide on the game solution, we apply the \emph{pure subgame perfect equilibrium (PSPE)} solution concept.
-We provide a detailed definition in Section~\ref{sec:extform}, but for now it is sufficient to recall that PSPE means that every player selects the action maximizing her utility, in every subtree of the game.
-See Figure~\ref{fig:ext_23} for a self-interest interpretation of Cumulative Subtraction.
-The PSPE is unique because we assume that players have well defined preferences for the other players.
+In mainstream Game Theory, each player aims to maximize their own utility.
+We define the {\em self-interest utility} of each Player~$i$ in a terminal state $(x,(C_1,C_2),p)^\T$ as equal to $C_i$ (more general utility functions will be introduced in Section~\ref{sec:cumgame}).
+Therefore, every grounded position $(x,(C_1,C_2),p)$ together with a utility function, induces an Extensive Form Game.
+To decide on the game solution, we apply the \emph{pure subgame perfect equilibrium} (PSPE) solution concept.
+We provide a detailed definition in Section~\ref{sec:extform}, but for now it is sufficient to recall that PSPE means that every player selects an action that maximizes their utility, in every subtree of the game.
+See Figure~\ref{fig:ext_23} for a self-interest interpretation of {\sc Cumulative Subtraction}.
+The PSPE has unique utilities because we assume that players have well defined preferences for the other players.
 For example, in case of two players, they may be (i) \emph{antagonistic}, that is, in facing equal utility, they aim to minimize the utility of the opponent, or they may be (ii) \emph{friendly}, and this is when they maximize the other player's utility in case of indifference.
 This is the first variant of a combinatorial game (that we are aware of) that is not zero-sum.
 In case of zero-sum games, instead of PSPE, we will refer to the simpler, but equivalent notion of {\em optimal play}.